Burn2-0/north-burnistan/Talia/September.md

 * When I followed the CoC and finally issued an official complaint I had 1 notecard to confirm receipt.
     - 4 days later I received a Life Time Ban.
     - No official warning.
-    - No FLAME
+    - No FLAME.
-    - No 3 strikes
+    - No suspension.
-    - straight  to the highest possible punishment possible (without alerting external authorities).
+    - Straight to the highest possible punishment possible (without alerting external authorities).

 It's *"appreciated it's a disappointment"* but it's also assumed that *"your understanding and cooperation in this matter"* is a given and then finally *"we are willing to listen to any feedback you may have and provide further explanation if needed."*.
 There has been an active policy to ignore me, people are recommended to abuse report and block me.